patchlevel/event-sourcing/docs/pages/pipeline.md

 ### Custom middleware

 You can also write a custom middleware.
-The middleware gets a message and can return n messages.
+The middleware gets a message and can return `N` messages.
 There are the following possibilities:

 * Return only the message to an array to leave it unchanged.